mmendespro/spring-cqrs-poc/README.md

 **UML Component Diagram of CQRS**

 The diagram shows the main components of the CQRS pattern and how they interact with each other.
-The application layer contains the CommandHandler, QueryHandler, CommandValidator and QueryValidator classes.
-The domain layer contains the Command, Query, Aggregate and Repository classes.
-The infrastructure layer contains the CommandBus and QueryBus classes.
-The CommandHandler class is responsible for handling the commands and updating the state of the aggregate.
-The QueryHandler class is responsible for handling the queries and retrieving the data from the repository.
-The CommandValidator and QueryValidator classes are responsible for validating the commands and queries respectively.
-The CommandBus and QueryBus classes are responsible for routing the commands and queries to the appropriate handlers.

 ![component-query-side.png](./docs/imgs/component-query-side.png)
 ![component-command-side.png](./docs/imgs/component-command-side.png)